changbindu/linux/Documentation/trace/ftrace.rst

 	only a closing curly bracket "}" is displayed for the return of a function.

+  funcgraph-retval - At the end of each function (the return) the
+    return value the function  (though the function may not really have it) is displayed in hex and negative number if it looks like a error code.

   sleep-time
 	When running function graph tracer, to include the time a task schedules out in its function.